naivegeek/spring-boot-rest-api/README.md

 # spring-boot-rest-api
 Developing REST Apis based on Spring Boot.

 Demonstrates simple rest api based on spring boot, jpa .
+The rest app generates events and Users .
+User can create a account and create a event.

 to run the app